zitadel/zitadel/README.md

 ## Usage Data

 ZITADEL components send errors and usage data to CAOS AG, so that we are able to identify code improvement potential.
-If you'd rather be anonymous or don't have an internet connection, pass the global flag `--disable-ingestion` when using zitadelctl.
+If you don't want to send this data or don't have an internet connection, pass the global flag `--disable-ingestion` when using zitadelctl.
 For disabling ingestion for already-running components, execute the takeoff command again with the `--disable-ingestion` flag.

+We try to distinguishing the environments from which events come from.
+As environment identifier, we enrich the events by the domain you have configured in zitadel.yml, as soon as it's available.
+When it's not available and you passed the --gitops flag, we defer the environment identifier from your git repository URL.

+Besides from errors that don't clearly come from misconfiguration or cli misuage, we send an inital event when any binary is started.
+This is a "<component> invoked" event along with the flags that are passed to it, except secret values of course.

+We only ingest operational data.
+Your ZITADEL workload data from the IAM application itself is never sent anywhere unless you chose to integrate other systems yourself.
 ## License

 See the exact licensing terms [here](./LICENSE)